Kergunyah South

 The Kiewa Valley is renowned for its scenic beauty, with the Kiewa River running through the valley and offering popular swimming spots such as the Kergunyah Streamside Reserve nearby.
 The nearby town of Kergunyah has a general store and caravan park, while the larger centres of Wodonga and Albury provide the full range of urban services and facilities.
 A limited regional bus service operates along the Kiewa Valley Highway connecting to Wodonga and Albury, though residents are predominantly reliant on private vehicles.
 Kergunyah South appeals to those seeking a serene rural lifestyle in the picturesque north-east Victorian Alps foothills.

-Kergunyah South falls under postcode 3691 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Ovens Valley (Northern Victoria) electorate.
+Kergunyah South falls under postcode 3691 and is governed by the Alpine Council (Local Government Area).
+For federal elections, residents vote in the electorate of Farrer, while state elections fall under the Ovens Valley (Northern Victoria) electorate.

 State